janus-idp/backstage-showcase/docs/dynamic-plugins/installing-external-plugins.md

 To load the plugin from a `tgz` archive, host the archive on a web server accessible by your RHDH instance and specify the URL in the `dynamic-plugin-config.yaml` file.

-If using OpenShift, you can leavarege httpd builder to serve these dynamic plugin packages:
+If using OpenShift, you can leverage httpd builder to serve these dynamic plugin packages:

 ```bash
 # Pack derived dynamic plugins into `tgz` archives.